Dhananjay Munde

-Dhananjay Panditrao Munde (born 15 July 1975) is an Indian politician, who is currently a member of the Nationalist Congress Party (NCP), and was appointed cabinet minister in Uddhav Thackeray's Maharashtra State Government.
+Dhananjay Panditrao Munde aka "Dhanu Bhau" (born 15 July 1975) is an Indian politician.
+He is currently a member of the Nationalist Congress Party.
+He is considered a close aide of the Maharashtra Deputy CM Ajit Pawar.
+Before Dhananjay Munde was in Bharatiya Janata Party as President Youth Wing (BJYM) and He was a cabinet minister in Devendra Fadnavis government before 2025.

-Early life and education
+Early life

-Munde was born on 15 July 1975 in Nathra, Parli Vaijnath, Beed in a Vanjari family.
-Munde's family consists of his mother, Rukmini Munde, wife Rajshri Munde and daughter Adishri Munde.
+Dhananjay Munde was born on 15 July 1975 in Nathra, Parli Vaijnath, Beed in a Vanjari family to parents Pandit Rao Munde and Rukmini Munde.
+Munde's family consists of his wife Rajashri Munde and daughter Adishri Munde.

+He is related to Central Cabinet Minister and Former dy.CM of Maharashtra 'Gopinath Rao Munde' whose daughters Pankaja Munde, Pritam Munde and their younger sister Yashashari are his first cousins.

 Political career

-Munde won the 2019 assembly elections from Parli constituency.
+Munde won the 2019, 2024 assembly elections from Parli constituency.
 He is the Guardian Minister of Beed District and the Minister of Social Justice and Special Assistance of the State of Maharashtra.
 On 24 December 2019, as the Minister for Social Justice and Special Assistance.
 Earlier, he had held the role of opposition leader in the Legislative Council of Maharashtra.

+Munde is a candidate who has set history by winning Parli Legislative Assembly elections by a landslide.
+In 2024 he won the election with around 76% votes from his assembly; with more than 1,40,000 votes than the trailing candidate Rajesaheb Deshmukh.

 Personal life

-Dhananjay Munde is married to Rajshri Munde.
+Dhananjay Munde is married to Rajashri Munde.

 Controversy

-In January 2021, a rape complaint was filed against Munde by singer Renu Sharma which was subsequently withdrawn.
-Munde refuted the rape allegations and dismissed opposition demands to resign.
-In a press release, Munde claimed that he is in a relationship with Renu Sharma's sister, Karuna Sharma and even had two children out of that relationship which was known to his wife and family.
+In January 2021, singer Renu Sharma faked rape allegations to blackmail Munde, which were subsequently withdrawn.
+In a press release, Munde claimed that he has been in a relationship with Renu Sharma's sister, Karuna Sharma and even had two children out of that relationship which was known to his wife and family.

+In early 2025, Dhananjay Munde faced significant political scrutiny following the arrest of his close associate, Walmik Anna Karad (Beed Mafia Crime Boss), in connection with the murder of Santosh Deshmukh, a sarpanch from Beed district.
+Deshmukh was allegedly abducted, tortured, and killed in December 2024 for opposing an extortion attempt.
+The escalating controversy led to widespread demands for Munde's resignation from his ministerial position.
+On March 4, 2025, Munde resigned from the Maharashtra cabinet, stepping down as the Minister for Food and Civil Supplies.